Michigan Car Donation Information

 Through your car donation in Michigan, we can help charitable organizations in the state have a further line of resources.
 These groups mainly rely on the goodness of people, and donating your car is something that the community will appreciate.
 Not many are willing to do such an act, but by doing so, you may be encouraging others who have something to spare for those in need.

-We will accept almost anything you can give, whether it’s a vehicle, an RV, an old car, or a truck.
-Regardless of its state, that piece of machinery still has leftover value.
-You can be certain that we will press the last ounce of value from your donation to give the most to your intended recipients.
+We will accept almost any vehicle you have to give, whether it’s a car, RV, bus, or truck.
+Regardless of its condition, that piece of machinery still has leftover value.
+You can be certain that we will press the last ounce of value from your donation to give the most to your intended charity recipient.

-Speaking of those who will receive, the American Diabetes Association is the only big charitable organization we support in Michigan.
-Nevertheless, you still have the freedom to choose what group you will be supporting.
-Whether it’s a local one or a nationwide organization, we’re more than happy to help.
+Speaking of those charities, the American Diabetes Association and the Lymphoma Foundation of America are two big charitable organizations we support in Michigan.
+You can also select a charity to support from our extensive list.
+Whether it’s a local or a nationwide organization, we’re more than happy to help.